Safari Running Slow on macOS Ventura? Here's the Fix

 Empty Caches:

-3. Right-click Develop menu > Empty Caches.
+3. Click the Develop menu in Safari, then select Empty Caches.

-Empty Safari Caches
+Empty Safari Cache

 3. Check and Reset Network

-Sometimes Safari is slow to load may not be a problem inside Safari.
-The network environment is also a key to the speed of Safari.
-You can check whether the network connection is disconnected and whether the network signal is good.
-If you find that the network is bad, you can switch the network in time.
+You can check whether the network is disconnected and whether the internet signal is good.
+If you find that the network condition is bad, you can switch the network in time.

 Here we also find a faster way to monitor the network speed for you - BuhoCleaner.
 It is a powerful network speed checker.